Key learning points

 Tuberculosis (TB) is caused by the bacteria from the Mycobacterium tuberculosis complex.
 Mycobacterium tuberculosis (MTB) is the cause of over 96% of cases and is acquired by inhaling droplets containing the bacteria which have been coughed out by a person with TB in their lungs or larynx.
 Mycobacterium bovis (around 1% of cases) is acquired by consuming unpasteurised dairy products.1

 Active TB infection can involve any part of the body.
 In the UK, about 50% of cases involve the lungs.2 The second most common site is lymph nodes, particularly cervical lymph nodes.
-Spinal TB causes significant morbidity and should be suspected in at risk patients with persistent, often mid-thoracic, back pain.3 Young children are at highest risk of developing serious miliary or meningeal involvement with TB.
+Spinal TB causes significant morbidity and should be suspected in at-risk patients with persistent, often mid-thoracic, back pain.3 Young children are at highest risk of developing serious miliary or meningeal involvement with TB.

-In the UK, more than three-quarters of TB cases are in patients born outside the UK.
+In the UK, just under three-quarters of TB cases are in patients born outside the UK.
 The highest TB rates are in those from the Indian subcontinent, sub-Saharan Africa and Eastern Europe.2 Other groups with high rates of TB are those with social risk factors such as homelessness, alcoholism, drug abuse and/or a prison history;4 or medical risk factors which cause reduced immunity, such as human immunodeficiency virus (HIV) infection, transplantation and/or immunosuppressive treatments, for example, anti-TNF alpha therapy.5 It is important to remember that anyone can get TB and delays in diagnosis are often longer in patients who do not fall into these risk groups, as the diagnosis may not be considered.2

 Gold standard for the diagnosis of TB is to culture the bacteria from a sample where the TB is thought to be active, for example, sputum (lungs), lymph nodes and spinal abscess.
 These samples can be taken by a range of health care professionals including GPs, physicians, interventional radiologists and surgeons.
 It is important that samples are sent to microbiology laboratories for TB investigation as they need to be processed in special TB liquid culture media.
 There are no blood tests for active TB.